Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 ### Is there a limit to API calls?

+### What are conformance classes?

+Conformance gives a list that declares modules implemented by the API.
+These modules are named conformance classes.

 ### I am having trouble accessing data.
 Whom shall I contact to?